ahmed-zaid638/Twitter/Notes.md

 ============= Errors ===============
 [1] API handler should not return a value, received object
-- means that the backend route (response) should not  return value , should be json formate
+- means that the backend route (response) should not  return value , should be json formate [2] 400 => Bad Request : problem with fetching data or data undefined 404 => Not Found   : the requste url not existed in the project api folder [3] The error "Property 'Example' does not exist on type 'never'"
+   - occurs when TypeScript cannot infer the type and it defaults to the 'never' type
+   - To fix this issue, you need to ensure that TypeScript correctly understands the shape of that type t
+[4]

 ============== Prisma  ==========
 - npx prisma db push